julianhinz/KITE/README.md

 # KITE — Kiel Institute Trade Policy Evaluation <img src="man/figures/logo_kite.png" align="right" width="200" height="240"/>
 ***

 The KITE model provides a tool for simulating and estimating various types of (trade) policy changes.
 The underlying model uses a computable general equilibrium (CGE) framework of the type that is commonly described as **"New Quantitative Trade Model"**.
 The model has originally been developed by [Caliendo & Parro (2015)](#1).
-They built a multi-sector version of the Ricardian trade model of [Eaton & Kortum (2002)](#2), where countries produce and sell domestically as well as internationally according to their relative copmparative advantage.
+They built a multi-sector version of the Ricardian trade model of [Eaton & Kortum (2002)](#2), where countries produce and sell domestically as well as internationally according to their relative comparative advantage.
 The model extends this framework by allowing for extensive intra- and international input-output linkages where goods and services may enter as both final and intermediate goods.
 Trade policy is conducted through the tightening or easing of trade barriers in form of tariffs and non-tariff measures.

 By now the model has been extensively used to evaluate (free) trade agreements (e.g. NAFTA, TTIP) and trade disputes (i.e. US-China trade war, Airbus-Boeing case) and economic sanction regimes.
 It derives the economic consequences for production, value added and welfare based on pre-defined scenarios that specify the policies to be evaluated.
 It allows various types of data sources that can be used in constructing the underlying model variables and/or parameters.

 The model is constantly updated to improve efficiency and/or extend the underlying framework.
 Current projects include the implementation of CO2 footage in production or the introduction of the factor land in the production function.

+## Updates

+Version 24.01 allows the user to run different models within the same quantitative framework.
+Included models are:
+- Caliendo, Lorenzo, and Fernando Parro.
+2015.
+“Estimates of the Trade and Welfare Effects of NAFTA.”
+The Review of Economic Studies 82 (1): 1–44.
+- Sonali Chowdhry, Julian Hinz, Katrin Kamin and Joschka Wanner.
+2024.
+"Brothers in arms: The value of coalitions in sanctions regimes."
+Economic Policy, forthcoming.

 ## Copyright

-Copyright 2019-2023 Kiel Institute & Austrian Institute of Economic Research, KITE Development Team
+Copyright 2019-2024 Kiel Institute for the World Economy & Austrian Institute of Economic Research, KITE Development Team

 ## Developers